Codecademy/docs/content/markdown/concepts/headings/headings.md

   - 'paths/front-end-engineer-career-path'
 ---

-Headings are titles or subtitles that you want to display with Markdown.
-There is a total of 6 different headings.
+Headings are titles or subtitles that can be used with Markdown.
+There is a total of 6 different heading options.

-To create a heading, add hashtag signs `#` in front of a word or phrase.
+To create a heading, add pound symbols `#` to the front of a word or phrase.

-The number of number signs you use should correspond to the heading level.
+The number of number signs used should correspond to the heading level.
 For example, to create a heading level three `<h3>`, use three number signs (e.g., `### My Header`).

 ## Syntax